ofunny/ofunnysBedrockExamples/geysermc.customSounds/README.md

 2. Create a `sound_definitions.json` file, which should be placed within the "sounds" folder of your Bedrock resource pack.
 You can use the example code provided here, and if you already have a `sound_definitions.json` file, ensure that you merge it properly.

 3. Copy the provided example`sounds` directory into your Bedrock resource pack.
-This code within `sound_definitions.json` will define how your custom sounds are structured and how they can be heard.
+The code within `sound_definitions.json` will define how your custom sounds are structured and how they can be heard.

 ## Playing Custom Sounds